 Why using project management software can improve cost estimation

 Overall, accurate project cost estimation is achieved through the use of a variety of tools and methods.
 Project management software is one of them.
 It allows you to take into account all the necessary resources, costs (direct and indirect), as well as risks and dependencies when estimating the project.
 In other words, you get a more accurate representation of your project and can better manage its costs.

 In addition, using project management software provides you with a number of other benefits, such as:

 – improved resource utilization;

 – reduced costs associated with scope changes;

 All in all, if you are looking for a way to improve the accuracy of your project cost estimation and management, you should definitely consider using project management software like Proteus.
 It allows you to cost highly complex projects, breaking work into a detailed tree including tasks, deadlines, files, and communication.
 If you want to learn more about how Proteus can help your business run smoother and more efficiently, read our datasheet.

 We designed Proteus to be simple, and that means you can get up and running on Proteus without an IT team or support from a programmer.
-You will want to spend a bit of time configuring the admin console so that you have everything set up to suit your company structure, but it’s very intuitive and you don’t need a PhD in IT.
+You will want to spend a bit of time configuring the admin console so that you have everything set up to suit your company structure, but it’s very intuitive, and you don’t need a PhD in IT.
 However, we want you to get the best out of what is a brilliantly powerful tool, so don’t hesitate to ask for our support.
-We have a team of product experts who are ready to help you with the configuration process, so get in touch today by filling the form below:
+We have a team of customer success experts who are ready to help you with the configuration process, so get in touch today by completing the form below.